Skip to content

 Fintechs

-One of the big draws of challenger banks over traditional banks is that they tend to onboard and serve customers with less friction and greater speed.
-However, this shouldn’t come at the expense of security and regulatory objectives.
-Getting information quickly through a Secretary of State API helps neobanks onboard business clients or partners faster, helping them maintain their agility advantage while still remaining compliant.
+One of the biggest benefits that fintechs offer their customers is onboarding with less friction and greater speed, but this can’t come at the expense of security and regulatory objectives.
+Getting information quickly through a Secretary of State API helps neobanks and fintechs onboard business clients or partners faster, helping them maintain their agility advantage while still remaining compliant.

 Traditional banks

-In many places in the US, businesses have to be registered with the Secretary of State before they can open commercial bank accounts.
-Banks need to be able to rapidly pull up the necessary information and documentation from the SoS office to verify this for each applying business.
-Using an API helps banks get this information quicker, reducing the friction involved in onboarding.
-This leads to more – and happier – business customers.
+In many places in the U.S., businesses have to be registered with the Secretary of State before they can open commercial bank accounts.
+Banks performing KYB need to be able to rapidly pull up the necessary information and documentation from the SOS office to verify this for each applying business.
+Using an API helps banks get this information quicker, preventing slowdowns in onboarding that discourage customers from using their bank.
+This leads to more – and happier – business customers, making this a great addition to a CIP program in banking.

 Lenders